 So is a pre-registered car a new car or a used car?

 Despite what a car salesman may tell you, a pre-registered car is not the same as a new car.
 It might have negligible mileage and might look for all the world like a new car, but it’s not.
-A pre-registered car is most definitely a used car.
+A pre-registered car is most definitely a second-hand car.

 The car was originally registered to the manufacturer (often through its finance company or fleet department) or the dealership.
 They are the original owner of the vehicle, and will be listed as such on the vehicle logbook (registration document, known as the V5 or V5C in the United Kingdom).
 You will be the second owner.
 It might not sound that important, but if you sell the car sooner rather than later, the value will be less than if the car had only had one owner.
 If you keep the car for a number of years, this won’t be important.